Cornell law professor says calls for his firing over protest criticism almost 'totalitarian'

 Jacobson said the dean’s statement “falsely characterized” what he wrote.
 “I did not cast aspersions on people peacefully protesting.
 I cast aspersions on the violence and the looting and the tearing down of society.”

-He said anyone reading his post would likely come to that conclusion.
+He said anyone reading his posts would likely come to that conclusion.

 He compared his situation to that of China’s 20th century Cultural Revolution, in which intellectuals who had “wrongthink” were shamed by the community.